-- Learn the side-effects of medicines before giving it to your baby: Medicines may have side-effects when consumed on an empty stomach.
+- Learn the side-effects of medicines before giving them to your baby: Medicines may have side-effects when consumed on an empty stomach.
 When giving your baby such medicines, inquire from the doctor about all the probable effects on the baby’s digestion.

 How To Make Your Toddler Feel Better?

-- Make your toddler rest: Ample rest helps the body in dealing with the infection that may have induced the vomiting.
+- Make your toddler rest: Ample rest helps the body in dealing with the infection that may have induced vomiting.

 What To Feed A Vomiting Toddler?

 When the toddler vomits, the nutrients you have just tried to put into them are all gone.
 Moreover, they may simply refuse to eat after this unpleasant experience.
 In such a scenario, how will you make sure that they are getting enough energy?
 Follow these steps on feeding your toddler when they are vomiting (17):

 - Stick to water and electrolytes initially: For hours after your little one last puked, give them small amounts of water and electrolyte solution.
 Do not attempt to feed them solid food any time soon since it can worsen the condition.